tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 Pedestrians use the ``PedestrianGroupType`` bitmask to filter which nodes they can spawn on and travel through:

 * **Node Filtering**: A pedestrian can only enter or spawn on a node if the pedestrian's group matches the node's ``AllowedGroups`` mask.
-* **Prefab Grouping**: Groups can be configured per prefab to separate different pedestrian types (e.g., Civilians, Police, VIPs) and restrict their movement to designated areas or paths.
+* **Prefab Grouping**: Groups can be configured on the ``PedestrianAuthoring`` component of each entity prefab (see :ref:`Entity Customization <entityCustomization>`) to separate different pedestrian types (e.g., Civilians, Police, VIPs) and restrict their movement to designated areas or paths.

 .. note::
    The count and names of available groups can be modified via the Unity toolbar: **CityEditor/Window/Global settings**, or directly in the ``PedestrianGroupType.cs`` file.

+.. _entityCustomization:

 Entity Customization
 --------------------

-By default, 1 entity prefab is shared across all pedestrians, but if you want to customize a certain entity for a specific skin (change spawn weight, set :ref:`allowed group type <pedestrianAllowedGroups>`, add custom entity components, etc.):
+By default, 1 entity prefab is shared across all pedestrians.
+If you want to customize a specific entity for a skin (change spawn weight, set :ref:`allowed group type <pedestrianAllowedGroups>`, add custom entity components, etc.):

 * Open :ref:`Pedestrian settings <pedestrianSettingsConfig>`.

 	.. image:: /images/configs/pedestrian/entityCustomization1.png

 * Duplicate the entity prefab.
 On each prefab's ``PedestrianAuthoring`` component, you can configure unique settings such as its spawn weight (``spawnWeight``) and allowed group mask (``groupType``), as well as add custom entity authorings.
-* Set unique customization for the prefab authorings (the order of the entity prefabs within the prefab container should match that of the factory).
+* Set unique customization for prefab authorings (the order of entity prefabs within the prefab container should match that of the factory).
-* See the image below for an example of a prefab container (there are 2 prefabs: 1 for standard pedestrians, 1 unique for police):
+* See the image below for an example of a prefab container (there are 2 prefabs: 1 standard pedestrian, 1 unique for police):

 	.. image:: /images/configs/pedestrian/entityCustomization2.png

-* The number of entries of entity prefabs in this scriptable object should match the factory it uses (``PedestrianSkinFactory`` for hybrid pedestrians or ``PedestrianGPUSkinFactory`` for GPU pedestrians).
+* The number of entries of entity prefabs in this ScriptableObject should match the factory it uses (``PedestrianSkinFactory`` for hybrid pedestrians or ``PedestrianGPUSkinFactory`` for GPU pedestrians).

 .. _pedestrianDisableSimulation:

 User Custom Control & Interaction
 ---------------------------------

-If you need to temporarily take full control of specific `Pedestrian` in your own way, use this:
+If you need to temporarily take full control of a specific `Pedestrian` in your own way, use this:

 * Get the desired entity using :ref:`either method <pedestrianEntitySelection>`.
 * Use this sample code to temporarily remove/restore pedestrians from built-in DOTS systems.